 Marstunnel Zutphen: a Colorful Underpass

-The name Marstunnel has nothing to do with the Red Planet and also not with candy bars, but everything with business park De Mars.
-The new tunnel connects that area, and the new district Noorderhaven with Zutphen town center.
-The underpass replaces the a level crossing.
+The name Marstunnel has nothing to do with the Red Planet and also not with candy bars.
+It refers to business park De Mars (The Swamp).
+The new tunnel connects that area, and the new district Noorderhaven, with Zutphen’s scenic old town center.
+It replaces the level crossing.

 Responsible for the architecture of the tunnel is Mari Baauw of Railinfra Solutions (which is a joint venture of Deutsche Bahn International, Royal HaskoningDHV and Witteveen + Bos)